Overview

 }

-Before being able to send a document to the API, it must be loaded first.
+Before being able to send a file to the API, it must be loaded first.

 You don't need to worry about different MIME types, the library will take care of handling